Healthy Babies, Strong Families, and Foundations for Lifelong Success

 The Shelby County Early Success Coalition (ESC), launched in January 2009 with a five-year Evidence-Based Home Visitation grant from the Administration for Children and Families, U.S. Dept. of Health and Human Services.
 As part of this effort over 65 public and private agencies addressing early childhood development formed a shared mission to build a comprehensive system of services for children, pre-conception through age five.

-Funding through the Project LAUNCH demonstration program has supported the Early Success Coalition in its efforts to enhance existing early childhood programs as well as improved the mechanism for children and families to connect to services.
-In addition to government funding, the ESC also works with local private funders seeking resources to further enhance the early childhood infrastructure and deepen our work within targeted under-resourced communities.
-The Women’s Foundation for a Greater Memphis and the United Way of the Mid-South are two local funders that have generously supported the work of the Early Success Coalition.
+In addition to government funding through the Tennessee Department of Health and the Tennessee Department of Children’s Services, the ESC also works with local private funders seeking resources to further enhance the early childhood infrastructure and deepen our work within targeted under-resourced communities.
+The Women’s Foundation for a Greater Memphis and The Urban Child Institute are two local funders that have generously supported the work of the Early Success Coalition.